rohith-vishnu/MiniProject3-2/README.md

 This analysis will not only help detect, but also advice on steps to be taken when a positive case is diagnosed.
 This project would involve four major steps:
-1.Data gathering: by emailingthe chat
+1. Data gathering: by emailing the chat
-2.Data pre-processing: cleaning the data
+2. Data pre-processing: cleaning the data
-3.Analysis: finding most frequent words and analyzing sleep patterns and 4.Recommendation (psychological and medical).
+3. Analysis: finding most frequent words and analyzing sleep patterns and
+4. Recommendation (psychological and medical).

 The project back-end will be done using R Studio and Python;front-end would be web-based (using HTML, CSS, Plotly.js)